Skip to content

 Running costs in a novated lease are just a pre-tax piggy bank.

-You estimate > Money gets set aside > You claim what you actually use.
+You estimate → money gets set aside → you claim what you actually use.

 If you get the estimate wrong, you adjust it as you go.

 1. In theory, significant and prolonged over-budgeting can carry a small opportunity cost.
-For example, if $10,000 sat in the running-cost “piggy bank” for an extended period, that money could otherwise have reduced a home loan offset balance and saved some interest.
+For example, if $10,000 sat in the running-cost “piggy bank” for an extended period, that money (post tax) could otherwise have reduced a home loan offset balance and saved some interest.
 For most people and typical budgeting errors, this effect is minor.